 The Importance of a Durable Power of Attorney

 A Power of Attorney (POA) is a powerful and important document that allows a person to appoint another person to be his/her legal advocate and representative.
-If a person with the disability is (in general) of sound mind, it is imperative they sign a Power of Attorney naming the person they choose as their agent.
+If a person with a disability is (in general) of sound mind, they must sign a Power of Attorney naming the person they choose as their agent.
 The POA is revocable at any time that the person with the disability chooses, but the holder of the POA can use the POA to gain physical access to a confined person if they are institutionalized and in a psychiatric hospital.

 To learn more about a Power of Attorney, please visit our dedicated Power of Attorney web page which explains in thorough detail how a Power of Attorney can benefit you and a person who is relying upon your efforts.
 Click here: https://www.hnwlaw.com/elder-law/durable-power-of-attorney/